orsinium/notes/notes-go/lint-n-format.md

 ## Formatters

+Your basic toolkit:

-One of the most famous go features is a built-in code formatter [gofmt](https://golang.org/cmd/gofmt/).
++ One of the most famous go features is a built-in code formatter [gofmt](https://golang.org/cmd/gofmt/).
 Gofmt is your friend, use gofmt.
 There is no specification about what exactly gofmt does because the code evolves and changes rapidly, fixing formatting bugs and corner cases.

-...
++ [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) is another must-have code formatter.
+It automatically adds missed imports and removes unused ones.
+I so used to it that I don't remember when I last time added an import manually.
++ [goreturns](https://github.com/sqs/goreturns) fills in `return` statement with zero values to match the function return type.
+It is helpful for saving a few keystrokes.
+However, be careful using it, the project seems to be not in an active development for a long while.
++ [gofumpt](https://github.com/mvdan/gofumpt) is a stricter fork `gofmt` with more rules.
+It is fully compatible with `gofmt` and really helpful.

+For historical reasons, Go extension for VSCode support specifying only one code formatter at once.
+So, every next level tool calls all previous tools under the hood:

++ `goimports` calls `gofmt`.
++ `goreturns` calls `goimports`.
++ `gofumpt` provides `gofumports` which is `goimports` calling `gofumpt` instead of `gofmt`.

+So, I use `gofumports` as my code formatter in VSCode, which basically includes `gofmt`, `gofumpt`, and `goimports`.

+A few smaller code formatters that can come in handy:

++ [golines](https://github.com/segmentio/golines) formats long lines of code.
+Probably, you want be happy with the result and would like to manually reformat it.
+However, it's still better than piece of code hiding outisde your screen boundaries.
+There is issue "[consider breaking long lines](https://github.com/mvdan/gofumpt/issues/2)" in gofumpt, so there is a chance that soon gofumpt will take care of it as well.
++ [keyify](https://github.com/dominikh/go-tools/tree/master/cmd/keyify) turns unkeyed struct literals (`T{1, 2, 3}`) into keyed ones (`T{A: 1, B: 2, C: 3}`).
+This description says everything.
+Always use keyed struct literals because order is hard to remember, can be changed, and so on.
++ [unconvert](https://github.com/mdempsky/unconvert) removes unnecessary type conversions.
+It's not so important but makes the code a bit cleaner.

 See [awesome-go-code-formatters](https://github.com/life4/awesome-go-code-formatters) for more tools.